eiskalteschatten/grid-js/README.md

 # grid-js

 This project is a small example of how to draw a grid using JavaScript and the HTML 5 canvas tag.
-IT supports a variable number of lines along both the x and y axis as well as light and dark mode.
+It supports a variable number of lines along both the x and y axis as well as light and dark mode.

 To run it, clone the repository and open `index.html` in your favorite browser.